telerik/blazor-docs/system-requirements.md

 ### Features From Newer .NET Versions

 Telerik UI for Blazor can include features from newer .NET versions in its source code only after it drops support for older .NET versions.
-For example, [.NET 7 will be supported until mid 2024 and .NET 6 will be supported until late 2024](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
-As a result, the Telerik Blazor components can include .NET 8 features in 2025 at the earliest.
+For example, if [the end of .NET 6 support is in late 2024](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), then Telerik UI for Blazor components can include .NET 8 features in 2025 at the earliest.

 ## Browser Support